What is the application process?

-A variety of teaching and research assistantships are available through the School of Music, and the University also offers a number of teaching assistantships and fellowships.
+A variety of teaching and research assistantships are available through the Departments of Music, and the University also offers a number of teaching assistantships and fellowships.
 For more information, please visit our assistantship website.
 Scholarships may also be available to proficient musicians, especially orchestral musicians.
 To be considered for a performance-based scholarship, please schedule an audition on one of our official audition days.

 Is an audition required?